kittydepa/Arduino/README.md

 ## Gamebuino (coming soon!)
-* Another fun way to learn how to make games in C++, and more specifically for the [Gamebuino](https://gamebuino.com/academy) &hearts;
+* Another fun way to learn how to make simple games in C++, and more specifically for the [Gamebuino](https://gamebuino.com/academy) &hearts;